Like us on Facebook

 Marchese Nicoló Incisa della Rocchetta

 Marchese Nicoló Incisa della Rocchetta was born in Rome and lived there until 1942 when his family moved during World War II to their Tenuta San Guido estate in Bolgheri, on the Tuscan coast.
-In 1948, he entered l’Institut Le Rosey in Rolle on the shores of Lake Geneva, where he became fluent in English and French.
+In 1948, he entered l’Institut Le Rosey in Rolle on the shores of Lake Geneva.
 Nicoló graduated from the University of Geneva in 1959 with a degree in economics, followed by a brief stint with a Swiss brokerage firm.

 Managing Family Concerns